Britannica’s Reference Galaxy

 Go Back to "Digital Content on the Web" Home Page!

 The Encyclopedia Britannica has long been much more than a venerable print reference work.
-More than a decade ago it pioneered a freemium website (some content free, other content behind a pay wall).
+Almost two decades ago, it pioneered a freemium website (some content free, other content behind a pay wall).
 This has now flourished into a comprehensive walled garden of knowledge.
 Additionally, the Britannica publishes books and DVDs about specific topics and issues (the venerable flagship print encyclopedia had been discontinued in 2012.)
 These are the best primers and introductions available to a host of fields and areas, from history to science.
 Add to these the Britannica newly-minted apps and you realize that the Britannica, more than ever, is now everywhere!

-Britannica has an iPhone edition and great topic-specific apps for the iPhone and iPad as well as a “Concise Britannica” app on Google Play and a variety of delightful apps for kids (US Presidents; Snakes; Knights and Castles; Aztec Empire; Ancient Rome; Rainforests; Solar System; Ancient Egypt; Volcanoes; and Dinosaurs.).
+There is a variety of delightful apps for kids (US Presidents; Snakes; Knights and Castles; Aztec Empire; Ancient Rome; Rainforests; Solar System; Ancient Egypt; Volcanoes; and Dinosaurs.).
 There are also browser widgets which facilitate the surfing of the Britannica Online and fully benefit from its visual content.
 Although Britannica Online sports a Facebook, Twitter, and YouTube presence there does not seem to be coherent strategies in place either for content management, or for marketing via social networks.
-Britannica’s presence on these sites seems to be an afterthought.
+Britannica’s presence on YouTube, especially, seems to be an erratic afterthought.

 Online research tools include: an A to Z, biography, and subject browsers and a sophisticated search box of the entire encyclopedia content; access to Webster’s Dictionary; Annals of American History; more than 350,000 primary source documents; and the entire Project Gutenberg e-books collection; in-depth (“extended play”) videos about selected topics coupled with an impressive assortment of other media; a quotations finder; a world atlas; World Data Analyst (statistics by country, replete with analytical, comparative, and graphing tools); timelines on a multitude of subjects, from sports to evolution; the browseable content of more than 500 magazines (otherwise not available online for free); and an “on this day” (“Born This Day”, “This Day in History”) feature which aggregates date-sensitive content from the entire corpus of information.
 A selection of new and revised full-text articles is highlighted.
 The Britannica is also available in Spanish (Enciclopedia Universal) and French (Encyclopedie Universalis.)

-The Encyclopedia Britannica 2013 Ultimate Edition (formerly "Student and Home Edition") build on the success of its completely revamped previous editions in 2006-10.
-The rate of innovation in the last seven versions had been impressive and welcome.
-It continues apace in this rendition with Britannica Biographies (Great Minds, Heroes and Villains, and Leaders), Classical Music (500 audio files arranged by composer), and a great Workspace for Project Management (a kind of friendly digital den).
-Six months of free access to the myriad riches of the Britannica Online complete the package (as well as monthly updates and discounts on a plethora of products).
+The 2017 DVD builds on the success of its completely revamped previous editions in 2006-10.
+The rate of innovation in the last eight versions had been impressive and welcome.
+It continues apace in this rendition with Britannica Biographies (Great Minds, 600+ Heroes and Villains, and World Leaders), Classical Music (500 audio files arranged by composer), and a great Workspace for Project Management (a kind of friendly digital den).

-The Britannica 2013 comes bundled with an atlas (close to 2900 maps linked to articles and 287 World Data Profiles of individual countries and territories); the Merriam-Webster Dictionary and Thesaurus, augmented by a Spanish-English translation dictionary; classic articles from previous editions; fourteen yearbooks (12,200 articles in total); Interactive Timelines with 4000+ indexed timeline entries; a Research Organizer; and a Knowledge Navigator (called The Brain or BrainStormer).
-All told, it offers a directory of more than 166,000 reviewed and vetted links to online content.
+The Britannica 2017 comes bundled with an atlas (close to 2500 maps linked to specific articles and 287 World Data Profiles of individual countries and territories, their economies and other national statistics); the Merriam-Webster Collegiate and Student Dictionaries and Thesaurus, augmented by a Spanish-English translation dictionary; classic articles from previous editions; twenty one yearbooks (16,000 articles in total); up to date interactive Timelines with 4000+ indexed timeline entries; a Research Organizer; and a Knowledge Navigator (called The Brain or BrainStormer).
+All told, it offers a directory of more than 166,000 reviewed and vetted links to online content and pointers to thousands of videos and magazines online.

 In its new form the Britannica is user-friendly, with an A to Z Quick Search feature.
 The Britannica's newest interface is even more intuitive and uncluttered than previously and is great fun to use.
 It offers morsels of knowledge, some of it date-specific, appetizingly presented through a ticker-tape of visuals that leisurely scrolls across the bottom of the screen plus highly edifying interactive tours of articles and attendant media.

 When you enter even the first few letters of a term in the search box, it offers various options and is persistent: no need to click on the toolbar's "search" button every time you want to find something in this vast storehouse of knowledge.
-Moreover, the user can save search results onto handy "Virtual Notecards".
-Whole articles can be copied onto the seemingly inexhaustible Workspace.
+Moreover, the user can save search results onto handy, printable "Virtual Notecards".
+Whole articles – replete with videos and images - can be copied onto the seemingly inexhaustible Workspace.

 The new Britannica's display is tab-based, avoiding the erstwhile confusing proliferation of windows with every move.
 Most importantly, articles appear in full, not in sections.
 This major improvement facilitates the finding of relevant keywords in and the printing of entire texts.
 These are only a few of the numerous alterations and enhancements.

 Perhaps the most refreshing change is the Britannica's Update Center.
-Dozens of monthly updates and new, timely articles are made available online (subject to free, albeit glitch, registration).
+Dozens of monthly updates and new, timely articles are made available online (no registration required).
 A special button alerts the user when an entry in the base product has been updated.

-Regrettably, the updates are not incorporated into the vast encyclopedia and its search interface: they are out there on a website.
+Regrettably, the updates seem to have stopped in April 2017 and they are not incorporated into the vast encyclopedia and its search interface: they are out there on a website.
 Moreover, the product does not alert its user to the existence of completely new articles, only to updated ones.
 It takes a manual scan of the monthly lists to reveal newly added content.

 Speaking of updates, one must not forget to dwell on the Britannica's unequalled yearbooks.
-Each annual volume contains the year in events, scientific developments, and everything you wanted to know about the latest in any and every conceivable field of human endeavor, or Nature.
-About 13,200 articles culled from the last 16 editions buttress and update the Encyclopedia's anyhow impressive offerings.
-In the 2013 edition, the content of the yearbooks is more neatly and intuitively arranged than before, both chronologically and thematically.
+Each annual volume contains the year in events, scientific developments, and everything you wanted to know about the latest in any and every conceivable field of human endeavour, or Nature.
+About 16,000 articles culled from the last 21 editions buttress and update the Encyclopedia's anyhow impressive offerings.
+In the 2017 edition, the content of the yearbooks is more neatly and intuitively arranged than before, both chronologically and thematically.

-The Britannica provides considerably more text than any other extant traditional encyclopedia, print or digital (a total of 62 million words).
-But it has noticeably enhanced its non-textual content over the years (the 1994-7 editions had nothing or very little but words, words, and more words): it now boasts in excess of 23,000 images and illustrations (depending on the version) and 900 video and audio clips.
+The Britannica provides considerably more text than any other extant traditional encyclopedia, print or digital (close to 70 million words).
+While it has noticeably enhanced its non-textual content over the years (the 1994-7 editions had nothing or very little but words, words, and more words), it has now reverted to its roots and scaled back on images and videos in favour of augmented text offerings.
+It still boasts in excess of 19,000 images and illustrations (depending on the version) and 900 video and audio clips.
 This is not to mention the Britannica Classics: articles from Britannica's most famous contributors: from Sigmund Freud and Albert Einstein to Harry Houdini and from Marie Curie to Orville Wright.

 The Britannica fully supports serious research.
 It is a sober assemblage of first-rate essays, up to date bibliographies, and relevant multimedia.
 It constitutes a desktop university library: thorough, well-researched, comprehensive, trustworthy.

-The Britannica's 84-107,000 articles (depending on the version) are long and thorough, supported by impressive bibliographies, and written by the best scholars in their respective fields.
+The Britannica's 88,000-148,000 articles (depending on the version) are long and thorough, supported by impressive bibliographies, and written by the best scholars in their respective fields, including 110 Nobel laureates.
 The company's Editorial Board of Advisors reads like the who's who of the global intellectual and scientific community.

 The Britannica is an embarrassment of riches.
 Users often find the wealth and breadth of information daunting and data mining is fast becoming an art form.
 This is why the Britannica incorporated the “Personal Brain” to cope with this predicament.
 But an informal poll I conducted online shows that few know how to deploy it effectively.

-The Britannica also sports Student and Elementary versions of its venerable flagship product, replete with 19,500 articles, a Homework Helpdesk, "how to" documents, and interactive games, activities, and math and science tutorials.
+The Britannica also sports Student and Elementary versions of its venerable flagship product, replete with 60,000 articles, a Homework Helpdesk, "how to" documents, and hundreds of interactive games, activities, and math and science tutorials as well as social science walkthroughs.
 Still, the Britannica is far better geared to tackle the information needs of adults and, even more so, professionals.
 It provides unequalled coverage of its topics.

-Still, the 2013 editions of both the Student and Elementary encyclopedias improve on the past in terms of both coverage and facilities: the Homework Helpdesk is a collection of useful homework resources including a video subject browse; online learning games and activities; online subject spotlights; and how-to documents on topics such as writing a book review.
+Still, the 2017 editions of both the Student and Elementary Encyclopaedias improve on the past in terms of both coverage and facilities: the Homework Helpdesk is a collection of useful homework resources including a video subject browse; online learning games and activities; online subject spotlights; and how-to documents on topics such as writing a book review.
 There are also Learning Games and Activities: hundreds of fun and interactive games and activities to help students with subjects like Math, Science, and Social Studies.
 Both versions are updated monthly with new online-only articles.
-There is a Workspace for managing projects and many timelines and tutorials.
+There is a Workspace for managing projects and many timelines and tutorials regarding people, events, and places in history.

 The current edition is fully integrated with the Internet.
 Apart from articles about new topics and personalities in the news, it offers additional and timely content and revisions on a dedicated Web site.
 The digital product includes a staggering number of links (166,808!) to third party content and articles on the Web.
 The GeoAnalyzer, which compares national statistical data and generates charts and graphs, is now Web-based and greatly enhanced.

-The Britannica would do well to offer a browser add-on search bar and to integrate with desktop search tools from Google, Microsoft, Yahoo, and others.
+The Britannica would do well to offer a browser add-on search bar and to integrate with desktop search tools from Google, Microsoft, Yahoo, and others – even with Wikipedia!
 Currently it offers search results through Google but this requires the user to install add-ons or plug-ins and to go through a convoluted rite of passage.
 A seamless experience is in the cards.
 Users must and will be able to ferret content from all over - their desktop, their encyclopedias, and the Web - using a single, intuitive interface.

-The Britannica DVD cannot be downloaded as an ISO or EXE file from the Internet.
+The Britannica DVD cannot be downloaded as a DRM-protected ISO or EXE file from the Internet.
 In an age of widespread broadband this is a curious omission of a powerful, all-pervasive distribution channel.
-The Britannica DVD – now shipped via regular mail from seven locations around the globe - could also be distributed through marketing affiliates in the dozens of developing countries where postal services are dysfunctional or non-existent.
-The DVD itself is not a major earner, but it is a gateway to the more lucrative Britannica Online.
+The Britannica DVD – now available only in India - could also be distributed through marketing affiliates in the dozens of developing countries where postal services are dysfunctional or non-existent.

 The atlas, dictionary, and thesaurus incorporated in the Britannica are still surprisingly outdated.
-Why not use a more current - and dynamically updated - offering?
+Why not use more current - and dynamically updated – offerings (perhaps team up with Google)?
 What about dictionaries for specialty terms (medical or computer glossaries, for instance)?

-Despite considerable improvement over the previous edition, the Britannica still consumes (not to say hogs) computer resource far in excess of the official specifications.
-This makes it less suitable for installation on older PCs and on netbooks.
-If you own a machine with anything earlier than Pentium 4, less than 1 Gb RAM, and less than 10 Gb of really free space, the Britannica would be clunky at best.
+Despite considerable improvements over the previous editions, the Britannica still consumes (not to say hogs) computer resource far in excess of the official specifications.
+This makes it less suitable for installation on older PCs, laptops, and on netbooks.
+If you own a machine with anything earlier than Pentium 4, less than 1 Gb RAM, and fewer than 10 Gb of really free space, the Britannica would be clunky at best.
+It is not available for Windows XP and earlier operating systems.

 But that's it.
 Don't think twice.
-Run to the closest retail outlet (or surf to the Britannica's Web site) and purchase the 2010 edition now.
-It offers excellent value for money (less than $40, with a rebate).
-For less than the price of an antivirus software and for a fraction of the cost of Windows 7, you will significantly enhance your access to the sum total of human knowledge and wisdom.
+Run to the closest retail outlet (or surf to the Britannica's Web site) and purchase the 2017 edition now.
+It offers excellent value for money.
+For less than the price of an antivirus software and for a fraction of the cost of Windows 10, you will significantly enhance your access to the sum total of human knowledge and wisdom.

-With the demise of Microsoft's Encarta (it has been discontinued) and the tribulations of the Wikipedia (its rules have been revamped to resemble a traditional encyclopedia, alienating its contributors in the process), the Encyclopedia Britannica 2013 (established in 1768) may have won the battle of reference.
+With the demise of Microsoft's Encarta (it has been discontinued) and the tribulations of Wikipedia (its rules have been revamped to resemble a traditional encyclopedia, alienating its contributors in the process), the Encyclopedia Britannica 2017 (established in 1768) may have already won the battle of reference.

 Britannica guides come in two forms: books and CD-ROMs.
 By now, the range of